-I have been in that rut again – weeks of travel, adventurous eating, travel bellies – in that particular order – has me battling an ominous backlog of posts and pictures.
-And just looking at the volume has me wondering where to begin.
-I’ve had this happen to me before and this is typically how the vicious cycle starts and persists.
+I’ve found myself in that familiar rut again.
+Weeks of travel, adventurous eating, and inevitable travel bellies (in that order) have resulted in an overwhelming backlog of posts and photos.
+Just looking at the volume leaves me wondering where to even begin.
+I’ve been here before, and this is usually how that vicious cycle starts and lingers.

-Thanks M and family – it felt like old times – so happy to reconnect even after all these years, thanks B and family for making it a super fun evening and lastly to our new friends – G & F, great to meet and know you and a big thank you for sharing these cherished and authentic Lebanese recipes from your kitchen.
+Thank you, M and family — it truly felt like old times, and it was wonderful to reconnect after all these years.
+Thanks to B and family for making it such a fun evening.
+And to our new friends, G and F, it was lovely meeting you both.
+A special thank you for generously sharing these cherished and authentic Lebanese recipes from your kitchen.

 Ingredients

-1 Cup tahinI paste (I used store bought but you can make your own with 2 tbsp fresh white sesame seeds, 1/2 tsp sesame oil, 1/4 tsp salt and 1/4 cup tepid water and blend to a paste)
+- 1 cup tahini paste (store-bought works well.
+You can also make your own by blending 2 tbsp white sesame seeds, 1/2 tsp sesame oil, 1/4 tsp salt, and 1/4 cup lukewarm water)

 Method

-Place all ingredients in blender or food processor.
-Process until smooth.
+Blend all ingredients in a blender or food processor until smooth.

 For garnish